Shippable/docs/sources/ci/email-notifications.md

 <img src="/images/ci/email-success.png" alt="Success email">

-By default, we send email notifications to the last committer and project owner when a build fails, or the status changes from failed to passed.
+By default, we send email notifications to the last committer and author when a build fails, or the status changes from failed to passed.

 We get your email address from your source control management system (GitHub/Bitbucket).
-To change the email address we send notifications to, you should [change your account email.](/platform/management/account/set-email/)
+To change the email address to which we send non-build notifications, you should [change your account email.](/platform/management/account/set-email/)

 To customize email notifications, you'll need to configure options in the **shippable.yml** file.